AEBilgrau/metaHD/README.md

 ======
 ### Fast, efficient, and robust high-dimensional meta analysis

-The package is designed to efficiently perform high-dimensional (and low dimensional) meta analysis in both dense and sparse cases.
-The `metaHD` package is also well-suited for graphical (or structural) meta analysis.
+This R package aims to efficiently perform primarily high-dimensional (and low-dimensional) meta analysis in both dense and sparse cases.
+The `metaHD` package should also well-suited for graphical (or structural) meta analysis.
+It is currently under development.

 Installation
 ------------